V. Olympiad Stockholm 1912 Football Tournament

 NB: Apart from the 11 countries which eventually entered, also Belgium and France registered

 ahead of the tournament.
-Belgium withdrew before the draw on 18 June; France were to
+Belgium withdrew before the draw on 18 June (their withdrawal

 Note that the official report of the Olympic Games recorded paying attendants by stadium